hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 ### Query

-We talk extensively about queries in the [dedicated section](queries.md) where we list all the queries that can be made from the client side.
+We talk extensively about queries in the [dedicated section](queries.md) where all the queries that can be made from the client-side are listed.
 This is not necessarily the only kind of information that is available on the network, but it's the only kind of information that is _guaranteed_ to be accessible on all networks.